 Some people choose to tell us about their experiences to help further our work.
 They may take on a role as an ambassador or spokesperson, tell their story at an event, sit on an advisory panel or contribute to our guides and publications.
 This may include them sharing sensitive information related to their health and family life in addition to their biographical and contact information.

 We use some of the information provided, including gender, ethnicity or the type of cancer people have experience with, to identify opportunities for you to get involved.
-If we have the explicit consent of the individuals, or their parent or guardian if they are under 18, this information may be made public by us at events, in materials promoting our work, or in documents such as our annual report.
+If we have the explicit consent of the individuals, or their parent or guardian if they are below the legal age under UK law, this information may be made public by us at events, in materials promoting our work, or in documents such as our annual report.